 - Ask for a particular service that you want or need (e.g. prints, video, digital media. etc.)

 - If you’re on a tight budget, ask if you can make payments?
 If so, what is the minimum down payment?

 - Ask to see the reviews of past clients.
-What do the previous clients has to say about the photographer?
+What do the previous clients have to say about the photographer?

 - When can you meet the photographer in person?
-Learn to trrust your judgement.
-If you’re not comfortable with your photographer, if will show in your pictures.
+Learn to trust your judgment.
+If you’re not comfortable with your photographer it will show in your pictures.